dfgprice3/Predicting_Underinsureds_for_Flood_Losses/README.md

 # Predicting_Underinsureds_for_Flood_Losses
-Using claims data from National Flood Insurance Program, the model predicts who is underinsured
+Using claims data from National Flood Insurance Program, the model predicts who is underinsured.